How To Date, According To Your Star Sign

 Aries

 Aries don’t shy away from expressing themselves and pursuing their latest conquests — so it’s pretty easy to know if a ram is vibing with you.
-Expect to go on thrilling dates that explore your competitive nature (like throwing darts or foosball).
-If an Aries becomes sassy and antagonistic when playing games, the more they like you.
+Expect to go on thrilling dates that explore your competitive nature.
+The more an Aries becomes sassy and antagonistic when playing games, the more they like you.
 As long as you let them do all the work and planning, they’ll create dates that will sweep you off your feet.

 Most compatible with: Gemini, Leo, Libra, and Sagittarius.